Thesis - Chapter 04 (Basic Metaphysical Issues)

 2. It is important to distinguish identity from exact similarity, as in the case of "identical" twins" which are not identical in the strict logical sense.

-3. Some initial thoughts:-
+3. Some further thoughts:-

 1. “Exact Similarity” is an equivalence relation in that it is reflexive, symmetric and transitive.

 2. “Similarity” is less obviously an equivalence relation – however it is defined – because the transitivity relation may be deemed to fail.
+Not only is it subject to Sorites117-style paradoxes but suffers from the same transitivity problems as does Memory118 as a criterion of PID.

 5. “Similarity” applies to particular properties of things (“wearing similar ties”) or to individuals in their entirety (as “identical twins”).

-3. Criteria of Identity117
+3. Criteria of Identity119

 4. For the moment, I just note that there are two categories of criterion:-